The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 The forementioned panel shall include at least one scholar or expert with specialties in labor and employment, and the gender ratio for both sexes in the panel shall not fall below 1/3.

-Regarding Paragraph 1, the composition and operation of the cooperative education examination panel and the expert team, the examination procedure, evaluation criteria and standards, results, and other matters to be followed shall be formulated by the central competent authority.
+Regarding Paragraph 1, the composition and operation of the cooperative education examination panel and the expert team, the examination procedure, evaluation items and standards, results, and other matters to be followed shall be formulated by the central competent authority.

 The central competent authority shall routinely review partner institutions’ industrial categories.